uhlryk/angular-dynamic-number/README.md

 There is also filter for one directional binding (ngBind).
 It round fraction part to fixed number of digits.
 Round method can be select from
 Math.round, Math.ceil and Math.floor.
 It can show comma or dot as decimal separator.

+It even allow to dynamically change directive properties.
+Just set them as models.

 It is also React version available [React Dynamic Number](https://github.com/uhlryk/react-dynamic-number)

 ## Demo: